 Bulkheads and seawalls.
 Bulkheads and seawalls and all parts thereof shall must be designed to support the estimated or actual imposed load, either dead, live or any other, both during construction and after the completion of such bulkhead or seawall.
-Seawalls, bulkheads, and any other shoreline protection structures/elements must be designed and built in a substantially impermeable manner, per the current Department of Resilience and Public Works' design and construction standards, to prevent water from flowing through or over the seawall/shoreline protection.
+Seawalls, bulkheads, and any other shoreline protection structures/elements must be designed and built in a substantially impermeable manner, per the current Department of Resilience and Public Works' design and construction standards, to prevent water from flowing through or over the seawall/shoreline protection while still allowing for the release of hydrostatic pressure from the upland direction.